About 5 to 10 percent of all prostate cancers diagnosed are hereditary, meaning that an increased risk for the disease runs in the family.

 Investigators are now working to determine to what an extent this and other mutations play a role in causing the disease.
 Such understanding may lead to improved methods to identify men who are at increased risk, and could also lead to the development of new treatments.

 Managing the Risk for Hereditary Prostate Cancer

 Currently there is no clinical testing for genes that have been linked to an inherited risk for prostate cancer.

 However, if you are concerned about your hereditary risk because multiple family members have developed prostate cancer — or because someone in your family was diagnosed with the disease at an early age — doctors and genetics specialists can help you manage your risk.

 Screening for prostate cancer involves a blood test called a prostate-screening antigen (PSA) test, which measures the blood levels of a protein produced by the prostate.

-Learn more about this test and Memorial Sloan Kettering’s guidelines for prostate cancer screening.
+Learn more about Memorial Sloan Kettering’s guidelines for prostate cancer screening.